goschtl/zope/z3c.dobbin/trunk/src/z3c/dobbin/README.txt

     >>> session.save(favorite)

-We'll commit the transaction and lookup the object by its UUID.
+We'll commit the transaction and lookup the object by its unique id.

     >>> transaction.commit()